phelumie/Paystack-spring-boo-integration/README.md

 * POST ``` /api/paystack/events -H 'x-paystack-signature: HEADER ```

 ```
         HEADER (REQUIRE): The header of the event.
 If not present unauthorized exception is thrown.
-If header is not equals to hash genereated an unauhorized exception is also thrown.
+If header is not equals to hash genereated, an unauhorized exception is also thrown.
 ```

 ## Swagger OpenApi url